galaxyproject/training-material/topics/imaging/tutorials/yolo_prediction/tutorial.md

 These images are useful for visually checking whether detections are correct or if something was missed.

-⚠️ No masks or segmentation files
-Since we used detect mode, this tool will not generate segmentation masks (like .tiff or polygon files).
+⚠️ **No masks or segmentation files:** Since we used detect mode, this tool will not generate segmentation masks (like .tiff or polygon files).
 Those are only available in segment mode, which we'll cover next.